-- Referrals for septal deformities or deviations will be accepted where there is significant airway obstruction.
-However patients need to be informed that there will be a long waiting time for assessment and surgery (up to 2 years).
+Referrals for septal deformities or deviations are accepted where there is significant airway obstruction.
+However, patients need to be informed that there will be a long waiting time for assessment and surgery (up to 2 years).

 Rhinitis is inflammation of the nasal mucosa.
 Clinically it is defined as 2 or more of the following symptoms for more than 1 hour on most days: